AdobeXD/plugin-samples/scenegraph.md

 <a name="RepeatGrid+cellSize"></a>

 ### repeatGrid.cellSize : <code>!{width: number, height: number}</code>
 The size of each grid cell.
-The size of each cell's content can vary slightly due to text overrides; the cell size is always set tothe width of the widest cell content and the height of the tallest cell content.
+The size of each cell's content can vary slightly due to text overrides; the cell size is always set to the width of the widest cell content and the height of the tallest cell content.

 **Kind**: instance property of [<code>RepeatGrid</code>](#RepeatGrid)